rykcbaoolNEW/All-Hacks/README.md

 # All-Hacks
-# i am fixing the blooket hacks i am just removing the auto updater please wait a few hours :)
+# update everything in blooket hacks brawl is now fixed

 most of these uses browser dev console